r52/quasar/docs/index.rst

 System Requirements
 -------------------

-An OS and computer capable of running Chrome.
+An OS and computer capable of running Chrome, preferably with Hardware Acceleration capabilities.
 Only 64-bit OSes are supported.
 On Windows, only Windows 10 and above are supported.
 On Linux, only X11 desktop environments with system tray support are supported.

+While Quasar is reasonably fast and lightweight, do not expect Quasar to be power efficient, especially when running heavier widgets like the `WebGL visualizer <https://github.com/r52/quasar/tree/master/widgets/visualizer_webgl>`_.

 Note Regarding Wayland
 ^^^^^^^^^^^^^^^^^^^^^^^^